wenhuchen/OTT-QA/README.md

 ## Folder Hierarchy
 - released_data: this folder contains the question/answer pairs for training, dev and test data.
-- data/tables_tok: this folder contains the 420K+ preprocessed pool of tables
+- data/tables_tok: this folder contains the 420K+ preprocessed pool of tables.
 - data/request_tok: this folder cotains their associated 2M passages from Wikipedia.
+- table_crawling/: the folder contains the information about how we extract tables from Wikipedia.
-- Wikipedia/ and htmls/: the folder containing the information from Wikipedia, you need it only if you want to re-do the ing procedure.
+- retriever/: the folder contains the information about how we build index for the table and text.

 ## Requirements
 - [HuggingFace](https://github.com/huggingface/transformers)